Male Rough Coat

 Riley is a shy boy with a big stomach

 What's special about meRiley came into us as a lonley stray boy riddled with lice!
 Hes now lice free and ready to wheek his way into your home.
 He loves to hide in his hay pile rather than his hidey holes.
-He doesn't come out around people very much and is shy.
-Riley absolutely loves fresh greens and grass, but only picks at his pellets.
+He didn't come out much around people at the centre, however, is coming out of his shell at his new foster home!
+Riley absolutely loves fresh greens, pellets and hay daily.
 Riley would need to go to a home that will house him with or next to another male guinea pig.
 Riley is not desexed so he can not be housed with females.
 He is a handsome young boy who won't take long to socialize.
-He just needs someone who has some time of their hands and lots of love to give and a guineapig friend by his side to show him a bit more confidence.
+He just needs someone who has patience, lots of love to give and a guinea pig friend by his side to show him a bit more confidence.

 1. Can you care for a companion animal for their whole life?

 - The average lifespan of dogs and cats is around 12 years but some dogs and cats can live 20 years or more!

 - If you want to adopt a pet for your children, consider that children can tire quickly of the routine of caring for the animal.
 Parents often quickly become the animal’s primary caregiver and need to be OK with that.
 Therefore, adding a new animal to your family must be a family decision and a family-wide responsibility.

 - If you are planning to move to another country or travel in the future, it might not be the right time to adopt an animal.
 However, it is possible to move country with your animal, and also to manage travel so that your animal is well cared for when you are away.
 Moving country and travel are situations that can be managed, but this can be expensive and needs careful consideration and planning.

 2. Can you afford to care for the pet you are considering adopting?